echronos/echronos/components/sched-prio-inherit/docs.md

 Normally, a task's effective priority is the priority it has been explicitly assigned, however in some cases a task may be assigned a different priority based on *priority inheritance*.

 When a task in the system is not runnable (i.e.: it is blocked), it may be blocked waiting for a specific task, or alternatively, it may be blocked waiting on an external event or no specific task.
-To reduce the occurrence of priority inversion, the scheduler will perform priority inheritance in the case where a task is blocked on another specific task.
+To reduce the occurrence of priority inversion, the scheduler implements priority inheritance for the case where a task is blocked on another specific task.
 A task's effective priority is the maximum from the set of the task's assigned priority and the effective priority of any tasks that are blocked on the task.

 Consider three tasks, A, B and C with priorities 20, 10, and 5.
-If task A is blocked on task C, then C's effective priority will be 20, rather than 5.
+If task A is blocked on task C, then C's effective priority is 20, rather than 5.
 In this case, assuming C is runnable, it would be selected.
 It is important to note that this inheritance relationship is transitive, so if C blocked on a task D with priority 1, then D's effective priority would be 20.